MozesCsaszar/minesweeper/minesweeper/README.md

 git clone https://github.com/MozesCsaszar/minesweeper.git
 ```

-Then, install the npm dependencies:
+Open the minesweeper folder from the cloned repo, then install the npm dependencies:
 ```bash
 npm install
 # or